 The Company's exposure to interest rate price risk and interest rate cash flow risk is reviewed on a quarterly basis.
-Interest rate price risk exposure is measured using interest rate sensitivity analysis to determine the change in fair value of the Company's financial instruments in the event of a hypothetical change in interest rate.
+Interest rate price risk exposure is measured using interest rate sensitivity analysis to determine the change in fair value of the Company's financial instruments in the event of a hypothetical change in interest rates.
 Interest rate cash flow risk exposure is measured using interest rate sensitivity analysis to determine the change in interest rate sensitivity analysis to determine the Company's variability in cash flows in the event of a hypothetical change in interest rates.

 Interest rate sensitivity analysis is used to measure the Company's interest rate price risk by computing estimated changes in fair value of fixed rate assets and liabilities in the event of a hypothetical 10% change (increase or decrease) in market interest rates.
 The Company does not have fixed rate instruments classified as trading securities.
-The Company's projected loss in fair value of financial instruments in the event of a 10% unfavorable change in market interest rates at its fiscal years ended December 31, 2011 and 2010 was \$288.5 million and \$429.8 million, respectively.
+The Company's projected loss in fair value of financial instruments in the event of a 10% unfavorable change in market interest rates at its fiscal years ended December 31, 2012 and 2011 was \$283.7 million and \$288.5 million, respectively.